NVIDIA/NeMo-Guardrails/examples/configs/autoguard/README.md

   - `config.yml` - The config file holding all the configuration options.
   - `prompts.yml` - The config file holding the adjustable content categories to use with AutoGuard.
 - `autoguard_factcheck_config` - example configuration folder for AutoGuard's factcheck
+  - `kb` - The folder containing documents that form the knowledge base.
   - `config.yml` - The config file holding all the configuration options.
   - `prompts.yml` - The config file holding the adjustable content categories to use with AutoGuard's factcheck endpoint.